willyjamy/willyjamy.github.io/README.md

 5/23: Day 4, NO CLASS

-5/24: Day 5, In class today and hopefuly finish by end of week 5/26, I will try to finish up the
+5/24: Day 5, In class today I will research more ideas for a small chatbot, listen to people's feedback who have tried it, my family, my classmates etc, pretty much they all like it so far.